opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 (20) The format to be used for the Joint Opening Statement shall be as follows:

->(a) Joint Opening Statement for Assessment of Damages for Personal Injury Claims (including loss of dependency claims under section 20 of the Civil Law Act) — [Form 12](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%2012.pdf) of Appendix A1 to these Practice Directions;
+>(a) Joint Opening Statement for Assessment of Damages for Personal Injury Claims (including loss of dependency claims under section 20 of the Civil Law Act 1909) — [Form 12](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%2012.pdf) of Appendix A1 to these Practice Directions;

 >(b) Joint Opening Statement for Assessment of Damages for Non-Injury Motor Accident Claims — [Form 13](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%2013.pdf) of Appendix A1 to these Practice Directions; and